Excitation and inhibition imbalance affects dynamical complexity through symmetries: Numerical Results

 \subsection{Sampling networks}

 To relate cycling dynamics to the topology of the interaction network, we began by considering random networks.
-We found that most random networks have a small cycle length (Figure \ref{fig:fig1}.C).
-Since the tail of the length distribution is exponential and the identification of cycles is NP-hard \cite{bridoux2021complexity}, we can only effectively characterize cycle lengths in small networks.
-For example, a random network of seven nodes possesses a cycle of length 19 with an approximate probability of one in a million.
-Edge density is a determining factor in maximal cycle length; denser networks generally express a higher density of networks with long cycles.
-Furthermore, altering a single edge (e.g., from excitatory to inhibitory) has a destructive impact on the maximal cycle length (Figure \ref{fig:fig1}.D; see also Supplementary Information).
+We discovered that most random networks have a short cycle length (Figure \ref{fig:fig1}.C), which is reflected in the exponential tail of the cycle-length distribution.
+The identification of cycles is an NP-hard problem \cite{bridoux2021complexity}.
+Hence we limit our study of cycle lengths to networks containing eight or fewer nodes.
+Long cycles are also extremely rare.
+For instance, a random network of seven nodes has a cycle of length 19 with an approximate probability of one in a million (see Figure \ref{fig:fig1}.C).
+We have also found that edge density is a determining factor in maximal cycle length, as denser networks are more likely to exhibit long cycles.
+Furthermore, altering the nature of a single edge (e.g., from excitatory to inhibitory) has a strong destructive effect on the maximal cycle length (see Figure \ref{fig:fig1}).
+We did not observe a correlation between the degree of asymmetry in the connection matrix and the length of cycles; in fact, we found that both the best and worst cycles often exhibit high degrees of symmetry, suggesting that the specific nature of the asymmetry is crucial in determining cycle length.

+The apparent simplicity of this Boolean model belies surprising complexity.
+Unlike Hopfield networks, the lack of symmetry in the interaction matrix ($a_{ij} \neq a_{ji}$) of Boolean networks implies the non-existence of a Lyapunov function, making them difficult to study analytically \cite{hopfield1982neural,hopfield2007hopfield}.
+Further, the inclusion of self-loops has been shown to increase the number and robustness of attractor states, thereby increasing the complexity of our model's dynamics \cite{montagna2020impact}.
+For these reasons, such models are remarkably expressive and useful in explaining real biological observations such as cell differentiation \cite{braccini2018self}.

+We investigated the association between a network's maximum cycle length and its edge density to identify factors influencing cycle length.
+Our findings indicate that higher edge density leads to an increase in both average and maximum cycle lengths (see Figure \ref{fig:suppfig5}A).
+We observe that in random networks, a combination of inhibitory and excitatory edges results in longer cycles (see Figure \ref{fig:suppfig5}B).
+Furthermore, we found that the average maximum cycle length increases with the presence of excitatory or inhibitory circuits in the interaction network (see Figure \ref{fig:suppfig5}.C).
+We also found that the specific distribution of excitatory and inhibitory connections, particularly in self-connections, differentially affected cycle length.
+Self-inhibition, which we defined as an inhibition circuit of length 1, was positively correlated with a high maximum cycle length.
+By contrast, self-excitation, which we defined as an excitatory circuit of length 1, was negatively correlated with a high maximum cycle length (see Figure \ref{fig:suppfig5}.D).

+To identify and study highly cyclic networks, we utilized an objective function that balances the maximization of cycle length and the minimization of network density.
+This trade-off is of significance in various domains.
+Biological systems often face energetic constraints on interactions or the physical pathways on which they rely \cite{bullmore2012economy,gang2016metabolic}, while the boundaries of their design limit engineered systems.
+The goal of minimizing interactions is countered by the goal of facilitating a diverse dynamical repertoire \cite{zanudo2013effective,egger2020local,jaeger2012life,yamamoto2018impact}.